kevinding0218/InterviewDocuments/Q and A/System Design/Design A Twitter.md

 			- Push + Pull Plan!
 				- Normal user still use Push
 				- Lady Gaga as Star User, do not use Push to NewsFeed Table
-				- When normal user gets , get from Star User's timeline and merge into
+				- When normal user gets new tweets, get from Star User's timeline and merge into his news feed
 	- Step 2: Maintenance
 		- Robust (what if one server/database goes down)
 		- Scalability ( how to scale if there is request peak)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5NjU5NTc4OCwtMTQ4ODQ0ODgzOCwtMz
+eyJoaXN0b3J5IjpbNDQyMzMzMjMsLTE0ODg0NDg4MzgsLTM2OD
-Y4MTE5NTk5LC04MTAzMDU5MzUsLTIwODg3NDY2MTJdfQ==
+ExOTU5OSwtODEwMzA1OTM1LC0yMDg4NzQ2NjEyXX0=
 -->